ably/repository-audit/README.md

 In other words, our response to a query about the way to do something should be along the lines of 'look over there, where this is documented'.

-Extending this principle out - where it is possible for us to install guard rails that naturally, innately steer people onto the correct tracks - we don't have to explicitly write this down in plain English (i.e. it's a switch or rule that was installed somewhere).
+Extending this principle out - where it is possible for us to install guard rails that naturally, innately steer people onto the correct tracks - we don't have to explicitly write this down in plain English (because it's a switch or rule that was installed somewhere).
 In which case, this tool is here to periodically check that those guard rails are consistently configured correctly. e.g.: